huggingface/blog/skops.md

 We will now create the model card.
 The card should fit the format that Hugging Face Hub expects it to be: it consists of a markdown part and a metadata section, which is a `yaml` section at the top.
 The keys to the metadata section are defined [here](https://huggingface.co/docs/hub/models-cards#model-card-metadata) and are used for discoverability of the models.
 The content of the model card is determined by a jinja template that has:
 - yaml section on top for metadata (e.g. model license, library name and more),
-- markdown section with free text and slots to be filled (e.g. simple description of the model), Following sections are extracted by Skops to fill in the model card:
+- markdown section with free text and sections to be filled (e.g. simple description of the model), Following sections are extracted by Skops to fill in the model card:
 - Hyperparameters of the model,
 - Interactive plot of the model,